FAQs

 Do you accept HSA or FSA cards?

 Yes, we can process HSA and FSA payments.
 However, some plans restrict what they’ll cover, and certain charges may be declined or reversed after an audit.
+In these cases, you as the patient would still be responsible for full payment at the time of service.
 We recommend checking with your plan administrator if you’re unsure.